swiftlang/swift-evolution/proposals/0328-structural-opaque-result-types.md

 ### Higher order functions

 Consider the function `func f() -> (some P) -> ()`.
-The closure value produced by calling `f` has type `(some P) -> ()`, meaning it takes an opaque result type as an argument.
+If this were a valid structural opaque result type, the closure value produced by calling `f` has type `(some P) -> ()`, meaning it takes an opaque result type as an argument.
 That argument has some concrete type, `T`, determined by the body of the closure.
 Assuming no special structure on `P`, such as `ExpressibleByIntegerLiteral`, the user cannot call the closure.
 If they were able to, then they would be depending at the source level on the concrete type of `T` to remain fixed, which is one of the things opaque result types are designed to prevent.

-We could try to stop the user from defining a higher order function which returns a function any of whose arguments are opaque result types.
-However, is already possible to define uncallable functions in Swift, for instance a function taking an uninhabited protocol composition, and, in fact, the returned closure might be callable, something it is non-trivial to determine in general.

-Another reason one might want to disallow returning functions that take opaque result types as arguments is that top-level functions can never have opaque result types as arguments.
+Another reason to disallow returning functions that take opaque result types is that [SE-0341: Opaque Parameter Declarations](https://github.com/apple/swift-evolution/blob/main/proposals/0341-opaque-parameters.md) proposes a different meaning for `some` in parameter position in function declarations, which would cause confusion if opaque parameter types mean something different within a function type.

-This decision should be considered in the context of generalized `some` syntax, which we are likely to implement in the future.
-Which approach to higher order functions is more consistent with this generalized syntax is debatable.

 ### Constraint inference